anyscale/academy/README.md

 ## Setup

 > **WARNING:** Ray does not currently run on Windows (we're close...).
-You have two alternative options:
+We're working on a hosted option, but for now, you have two alternative options:
 >
-> 1. Click the _run on Colab_ links shown below in the descriptions of each tutorial.
-However, some of the graphics used in the notebooks may not work.
+> 1. Use a virtual machine environment like VMWare with Linux, a cloud instance in AWS, etc., or a local Docker image.
 > 2. Read the notebooks as rendered by GitHub: https://github.com/anyscale/academy

-> **Tip:** If you use Colab, make sure you download your notebooks to save any changes.
+> **Tip:** If you use option #1, make sure you download your notebooks to save any changes.
+Most local options, like VMWare and Docker allow you to mount a local directory, which is where you could keep the tutorial materials.

-If you aren't installing the tutorials and the Python dependencies, skip ahead to _Tutorial Modules_.
+If you aren't installing the tutorials and the Python dependencies, skip ahead to [**Tutorial Descriptions**](#tutorial-descriptions).

 If you are using MacOS or Linux, follow these instructions.
 Note that the setup commands can take a while to finish.